Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Introduction

 \section{Introduction}

-Shannon entropy, which was introduced in 1948 \cite{shannon2001mathematical}, is a measurement of how much uncertainty there is in future data given the current dataset.
-Since the first introduction of information entropy, several new forms of entropy have been popularized.
-Some examples include approximate entropy~\cite{pincus1991approximate}, sample entropy~\cite{richman2000physiological}, and permutation entropy (PE)~\cite{bandt2002permutation}.
-While all of these methods measure the predictability of a sequence, PE also considers the order in which the data was received, which is critical for time series analysis.
-PE was first introduced by Bandt and Pompe~\cite{bandt2002permutation} in 2002.
-Similar to Shannon Entropy, PE is quantified as the summation of the probabilities of a data type (see Eq.~\ref{eq: PE}), where the data types for PE are motifs (see Fig.~\ref{fig: Permutations_n6}), which we represent as $\pi$.
-The PE parameters $n$ and $\tau$ are used when selecting the motif size and spacing, respectively.
-More specifically, $\tau$ is the embedding delay lag applied to the series and $n$ is a natural number that describes the dimension of the motif.
-In this study we focus on selecting $\tau$ since the dimension is typically chosen in the range $3<n\leq 7$ for most applications \cite{riedl2013practical}.
+Shannon entropy, which was introduced in 1948 \cite{Shannon1951}, is a summary statistic measuring the regularity of a dataset.
+Since then, several new forms of entropy have been popularized for time series analysis.
+Some examples include approximate entropy~\cite{Pincus1991}, sample entropy~\cite{Richman2000}, and permutation entropy (PE)~\cite{Bandt2002}.
+While all of these methods measure the regularity of a sequence, PE does this through the motifs or permutations found within the signal.
+This allows for PE to be related to predictability~\cite{Garland2014, Pennekamp2019}, which is useful for detecting dynamic state changes.
+Similar to Shannon Entropy, PE~\cite{Bandt2002} is quantified as the summation of the probabilities of a data type (see Eq.~\eqref{eq:PE}), where the data types for PE are permutations (see Fig.~\ref{fig: Permutations_n6}), which we represent as $\pi$.
+Permutations have recently been used in other applications such as ordinal partition networks~\cite{McCullough2015, Myers2019} and the conditional entropy of these networks~\cite{Shahriari2020}.
+The permutation parameters $n$ and $\tau$ represent the permutation size and spacing, respectively.
+More specifically, $\tau$ is the embedding delay lag applied to the series and $n$ is a natural number that describes the dimension of the permutation.
+In this study we focus on selecting $\tau$ using methods based in Topological Data Analysis (TDA) since the dimension is typically chosen in the range $3<n\leq 7$ for most applications \cite{Riedl2013}.
+However, we still provide a novel and simple guidance on the automatic selection of $n$ based on a statistical analysis of the permutations.